aveav/GRCL-EPCA/README.md

 task = "I'm thirsty!"
 controller.launch_system(task)
 controller.shutdown_system()
+}
+## 四、总结
+The GRCL - EPCA project effectively enhances the accuracy and robustness of natural language to robot action planning by introducing the RSL language and various verification mechanisms.
+The project has a clear structure, with each module having a well-defined division of labor.
+The SystemController class can conveniently coordinate all modules to complete user tasks.
+During the usage process, attention should be paid to issues such as the simulation mode and remote server configuration to ensure the normal operation of the system.

+## Citation
 @misc{GRCL - EPCA,
   title = {GRCL - EPCA: A Natural Language to Robot Action Planning Intelligent Framework Based on LLM}, author = {},